tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 ## Aggregations

-A key feature of the tremor query langauge are aggregations.
+A key feature of the tremor query language are aggregations.
 These are supported with:

-- Aggregate functions - An aggregate function is a function that runs in the context of a temporal window of events, emitting results intermittently
+- Windows - A window is a range of events, clock or data time.
+There can be many different types of windows.
-- Windows - A window is a range of event, clock or data time.
-There can be many different types of window
+- Aggregate functions - An aggregate function is a function that runs in the context of a window of events, emitting results intermittently
 - Tilt Frames - A tilt frame is a chain of compatible windows with **decreasing** resolution used to reduce memory pressure and preserve relative accuracy of windowed aggregate functions

 An example clock-driven tumbling window:

 ```
 define tumbling window `15secs`
 with
-   interval = datetime::with_seconds(15),
+   interval = core::datetime::with_seconds(15),
 end;

 select {